numfocus/getting-started-with-open-source/CONTRIBUTING.md

 And you don't just have to write code.
 You can help out by writing documentation, tests, or even by giving feedback about this work.
 (And yes, that includes giving feedback about the contribution guidelines.)

 ### Community matters
 One of the things that makes open source so amazing is the community!
-As part of our community we want you to not only feel welcome but respected and appreciated as a contributor.
+As part of our community we want you to not only feel welcome but also respected and appreciated as a contributor.

-We have a Code of Conduct which will be enforced in all aspects of the project.
+We have a [Code of Conduct](./code_of_conduct.md) which will be enforced in all aspects of the project.
 Please make sure you read it before getting started.

 # Licensing